LBacciottini/ProgReSS/source/progress/device.rst

 The device architecture is composed of the following layers (bottom-up):

     - Physical layer: The quantum hardware (quantum memory, processor, QNICs, etc.)
-    - Link Layer Protocols: The clasical control protocols to generate robust entanglement over each QNIC.
+    - Link Layer Protocols: The classical control protocols to generate robust entanglement over each QNIC.
     - Quantum Hardware Abstraction Layer: The QHAL (see :class:`~progress.abstraction.qhal.QHAL`).
 It abstracts the quantum hardware resources and provides a unified interface for the NET layer.
     - NET layer: The NET layer is responsible for processing link-generated entanglement and delivering long-range